API

 }

 In one request, you can send a request to create multiple files from different documents.
-With such a request, you can create several files, for example, using templates in Russian and English.
-By sending one request, the server will create the required number of files.
+With such a request, you can create several files, for example, using templates in both Russian and English.
+By sending a single request, the server will create the necessary number of files.

-For example, you need to create two files from different documents and place them in different folders on the Drive.
-To do this, you need to send two variables doc_id[] and two variables folder_id[] (in the same order).
-Also, if the task is to send them in one email, you need to specify one mail_id, and in email_send[] at first specify "manual", then "oncreate".
-In this case, the first file will be created, then - the second.
-And only after the creation of the second, the email specified in mail_id will be sent.
+For example, to create two files from different documents and place them in different Disk folders, two doc_id[] variables and two folder_id[] variables (in the same order) should be sent.
+Moreover, if there is a task to send them in a single email, specify one mail_id, and in email_send[], first indicate "manual", then "oncreate".
+In this scenario first one file will be created, then the other.
+Only after creating the second, mail with the specified mail_id will be sent.

-The file will be sent to the email of the account immediately after it is created.
+The file will be sent to the account's email immediately after creation.
 In the "Email Template" field, you can choose which template to use for sending.
-Beforehand in Email Templates you can create a separate template for sending emails to the account email.
-If you write the %data variable in the email text, then all file data will be added to this place as a table.
+You can create a separate template for sending emails to the account's email address in Email Templates.
+If you include the %data variable in the email text, the file data will be added as a table at that position.

 Deleting Files

-To delete files, you need to send POST-DATA, POST-JSON, or GET requests to the address
+To delete files, send POST-DATA, POST-JSON, or GET requests to the address

 https://dimaker.app/api/v1/drive/files/delete/